Image from the Suffolk Chronicle And Mercury – 1917.

 Elizabeth, 51, Nursing.

-William is also remembered on St. Michael’s Church War Memorial Ipswich
+William is also remembered on the war memorial at St. Michael’s Church, Ipswich.

 Suffolk Regiment, 4th Battalion: